 Basically, if the filter can retain a minimum of 1 x 107 colony forming units (CFU) per cm2 of a challenge bacteria (usually B.diminuta5), then the filter is suitable to use for sterilization.

 Even with the contraction of the standard pore size for sterilization, it turns out that simple size selection is not a sufficient method to fully contain all the particles.
 The irregular and tangled nature of the pores of most membrane filters makes them impossible to directly measure the size of an individual pore; so the bubble point test is used to determine the smallest particle that the filter can sieve out of a fluid.

 To ensure proper functioning of the filter, the membrane filters are integrity tested post-use and sometime before use.
 The non-destructive integrity test assures that the filter is undamaged; and is a regulatory requirement.
 Typically terminal pharmaceutical sterile filtration is preformed inside a clean room to prevent contamination.

-North America is expected to account for the largest share in the global sterile filtration market in 2015.
+Global sterile filtration market by Geography North America, U.S., Canada, Europe, Asia Pacific, and Rest of the World.
+North America is expected to account for the largest share in the global market in 2015.
 Asia Pacific is expected to register the fastest growth in the forecast period.

 The Key Players include 3M, General Electric Company, Merck & Co., Inc., Pall Corporation, Parker Hannifin Corp, Porvair Filtration Group, Sartorius Stedim Biotech S.A., Sigma-Aldrich Corporation, Starlab Scientific Co., Ltd., Sterlitech Corporation.

-"The quality of research they have done for us has been excellent..."
+"The quality of research they have done for us has been excellent."